Pain, bleeding, and discharge

 - Talk to your doctor.
 You may need to use a back brace or some other form of support to relieve the pressure on your back.

-Warning: If you are experiencing lower back pain accompanied by painful urination, you may have a bladder or kidney infection.
+Warning: If you’re experiencing lower back pain accompanied by painful urination, you may have a bladder or kidney infection.
 Low, dull, consistent back pain may be a sign of preterm labor.
 Severe back pain coupled with vaginal bleeding or discharge may also indicate a serious problem.
-Call your doctor immediately if you experience any of these symptoms (Mayo Clinic, 2011).
+Call your doctor immediately if you experience any of these symptoms.

 Many women experience frequent headaches during pregnancy.
-You still may be experiencing the headaches that started during the first trimester, or they may be just beginning now.
-Hormonal changes, tension, fatigue, hunger, and stress are all culprits.
-Try to relax, stay rested, and eat regularly.
-You can also try to relieve headaches in the following ways (American Pregnancy Association, 2007):
+You still may be experiencing headaches that started during the first trimester, or they may be just beginning now.

 - If you have a sinus headache, apply warm compresses to aches in the sinus areas of your head.
 These include both sides of the nose, the middle of the forehead, and the temples.

 - Learn relaxation exercises, like closing your eyes and imagining yourself in a peaceful place.
 Reducing stress is a key component of a healthy pregnancy.
-If you feel the stress in your life is overwhelming or you just want to talk about your concerns, consider calling a counselor or a therapist.
+Consider calling a counselor or a therapist if needed.

 Warning: Call your doctor if the headache is particularly severe or lasts for more than a few hours.
 Also note whether your headache comes with a fever, swelling in the face and hands, dizziness, nausea, or changes in vision.
-These may be signs of preeclampsia or another serious complication (Mayo Clinic, 2011).
+These may be signs of preeclampsia or another serious complication.

-You can avoid or get rid of cramps by (Mayo Clinic, 2011):
+You can avoid or get rid of cramps by:

 - exercising your calves